trancethehuman/lemonai-server/README.md

 ## About

-**The server application to build powerful copilots in minutes and execute highly efficient workflow automations by accessing internal tools like Airtable, Hubspot, Notion and Salesforce.
+**The server application to build powerful copilots in minutes and execute highly efficient workflow automations by accessing internal tools like Airtable, Hubspot, Slack or Github.
 With Lemon AI, it is possible to seamlessly grant access to a wide range of APIs for read and write operations, creating copilots in minutes and unlocking the true potential of LLMs.**

 ## Getting Started